-- If used as (S) course above, then hours are reduced by three. - May not use a course used above in Core Courses.
+- If ENGL 3323 Technical Writing is used to satisfy ENGL 1213 Composition II above; hours in this block are reduced by 3. - If used as (S) course above, then hours are reduced by three. - May not use a course used above in Core Courses.
 Also may not use the same class for credit in both groups below.